PX4/PX4-Devguide/flow_lidar_inav_setup.md

-# Optical flow and LIDAR-Lite
+# Optical flow and LIDAR
 ----------------------------------------------------

 This page shows you how to set up the PX4Flow and a LIDAR-Lite for position estimation.